mikependon/RepoDB/RepoDb.Docs/issuing-a-pull-request.md

 - By not following the [coding-standards](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/coding-standards.md).
 - By not issuing a Unit Tests and/or Integration Tests (this can be discussed).

+### Policy

+When the PR is merged successfully, the underlying incident that has been linked to that specific PR will automatically be closed.
+The fixes can only be verified on the next release/pre-release version.

+### Important Note

 Again, it is highly recommended that you contact us before working on the issue you wish to grab, otherwise, the PR may be declined.